 Hydro One has a proactive land assessment and remediation program in place to identify and, where necessary, remediate historical contamination that has resulted from past operational practices and uses of certain long-lasting chemicals at the Company's facilities.
 These programs involve the systematic identification of contamination at or from these facilities and, where necessary, the development of remediation plans for the Company's properties and affected adjacent private properties.
-As at December 31, 2019, future expenditures related to Hydro One's land assessment and remediation program were estimated at approximately \$51 million.
-These expenditures are expected to be spent over the period ending 2044.
+As at December 31, 2020, future expenditures related to Hydro One's land assessment and remediation program were estimated at approximately \$57 million.
+These expenditures are expected to be spent over the period ending 2057.
 Additional acquisitions could add to land assessment and remediation expenditures.
-The expenditures on this program for 2019 were approximately \$8 million.
-These costs are expected to be recovered in the Company's transmission and distribution rates.
+The expenditures on this program for 2020 were approximately \$6 million.
+These costs are expected to be recovered in the Company's transmission and distribution rates and amounts payable to the Company pursuant to the Remote Electricity Rate Protection Program.